High Surf Advisory issued for Chukchi Sea Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-20 17:16:00 CST Expires: 2022-11-21 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Do not drive through any flooded roadways.
-Swimming and entering the surf for any reason should be avoided, with life-threatening surf conditions expected.
-Target Area: Cameron Island; Kenedy Island; Willacy Island COASTAL FLOOD ADVISORY NOW IN EFFECT UNTIL 6 AM CST MONDAY HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST MONDAY HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH MONDAY AFTERNOON * WHAT...For the Coastal Flood Advisory, minor coastal flooding.
-For the High Surf Advisory, large breaking waves of 7 to 10 feet in the surf zone.
-For the High Rip Current Risk, dangerous rip currents. * WHERE...Kenedy Island, Willacy Island, and Cameron Island Counties. * WHEN...For the Coastal Flood Advisory, until 6 AM CST Monday.
-For the High Surf Advisory, until 6 PM CST Monday.
-For the High Rip Current Risk, through Monday afternoon. * IMPACTS...Nuisance flooding is expected, with water reaching or pushing into the dunes on South Padre Island and potentially across portions of Highway 4 west of Boca Chica Village.
-Vehicles, except those with four wheel drive and high wheel bases, will be unable to be driven on the beach.
-This includes locations north of Public Beach Access #3.
-Minor to moderate beach erosion is expected.
+Effective: 2022-11-22 03:30:00 CST Expires: 2022-11-22 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Do not drive through flooded roadways.
+Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
+Swim near a lifeguard.
+If caught in a rip current, relax and float.
+Don`t swim against the current.
+If able, swim in a direction following the shoreline.
+If unable to escape, face the shore and call or wave for help.
+Target Area: Cameron Island; Kenedy Island; Willacy Island HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH WEDNESDAY AFTERNOON HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL NOON CST TODAY COASTAL FLOOD STATEMENT REMAINS IN EFFECT UNTIL 5 AM CST EARLY THIS MORNING * WHAT...For the High Surf Advisory, large breaking waves of 6 to 7 feet in the surf zone.
+For the Coastal Flood Statement, isolated minor coastal flooding.
+For the High Rip Current Risk, dangerous rip currents. * WHERE...Kenedy Island, Willacy Island and Cameron Island Counties. * WHEN...For the High Surf Advisory, until noon CST today.
+For the Coastal Flood Statement, until 5 AM CST early this morning.
+For the High Rip Current Risk, through Wednesday afternoon. * IMPACTS...Wave run-up may approach the dunes along narrow beaches.
+Beach equipment, such as umbrellas and chairs, could be moved by waves.
+Vehicles driving along narrow beaches may experience higher water levels.
+Elevated water levels may also occur across the Laguna Madre and South Bay, and along State Highway 4 west of Boca Chica State Park.
 Dangerous swimming and surfing conditions and localized beach erosion.
 Rip currents can sweep even the best swimmers away from shore into deeper water.

 weather.gov